 - For information on Hellenistic-influenced kingdoms in Central Asia, see: Bactrian and Indian Hellenistic Dynasties: Greco-Bactrian Kings, Indo-Greek Kings, Demetrius I of Bactria, Euthydemus I, Diodotus I. Memphis: LLC Books.

-- For more information on the relevance of the diplomatic connections between Parthia and China to the Silk Road, see: Edwards, Chris.
+- For more information on the relevance of Parthia and China's diplomatic connections to the Silk Road, see: Edwards, Chris.
 2015.
 Connecting the Dots in World History, a Teacher’s Literacy-Based Curriculum.
 Lanham: Rowman & Littlefield, pg.
 90.

-- For information about key technologies that were traded along the Silk Road, see: Christensen, Bonnie.
+- For information about key technologies traded along the Silk Road, see: Christensen, Bonnie.
 2013.
 A Single Pebble: A Story of the Silk Road.
 First edition.
 New York: Roaring Brook Press.

 - For information on Islam expanding along the Silk Road, see: Elverskog, Johan.
 2010.
 Buddhism and Islam on the Silk Road.
 Philadelphia: University of Pennsylvania Press, http://ezproxy.viu.ca/login?url=http://muse.jhu.edu/books/9780812205312/.